Delirium is a change in mental status. It usually comes on quickly, over hours or days. Delirium is marked by extreme, fluctuating changes, including:

 Treatments may include:

-If you are taking medicines that are worsening your confusion, then your doctor may stop these.
+If you are taking medication that is worsening your confusion, you may be asked to stop these.

 Drinking plenty of fluids (to prevent